-For example, Gastrointestinal Stromal Tumors can cause obstruction in the gastrointestinal system, blood in the stool or vomit, fatigue, fever at night, and anemia, while uterine sarcoma can cause vaginal bleeding.
+For example, Gastrointestinal Stromal Tumors can obstruct the gastrointestinal system, cause blood in the stool or vomit, fatigue, fever at night, and anemia, while uterine sarcoma can cause vaginal bleeding.

-Pain is the most common symptom of sarcoma, as is swelling and tenderness, especially in a tumor that is in or near a joint, causing difficulty in normal movement (limited mobility).
+Pain is the most common symptom of sarcoma, as is swelling and tenderness, especially in a tumor in or near a joint, causing difficulty in normal movement (limited mobility).

 Another symptom can be weight loss.